-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

-Psyllium is a soluble fiber derived from the seeds of Plantago ovata, an herb mainly grown in India (1).
+Psyllium is a soluble fiber derived from the seeds of Plantago ovata, an herb grown mainly in India (1).

 Because of its excellent water solubility, psyllium can absorb water and become a thick, viscous compound that resists digestion in the small intestine.

-1. Psyllium Relieves Constipation
+1. Psyllium relieves constipation

 For these reasons, taking psyllium supplements promotes regularity.